edgio-docs/edgio-docs/src/pages/guides/app_security/rate_rules.md

 Key information:

--   Rules are processed in the order in which they are listed (i.e., top to bottom) within a Security Application Manager configuration.
+-   Rules are processed in the order in which they are listed (i.e., top to bottom) within a Security Application configuration.

 -   Only the first rate rule that a [request satisfies](#matchconditions) will be applied to it.